rust-lang/rfcs/text/0000-io-error-handling.md

 signaled by close().
 Doing this in a destructor which can't throw (or certainly not double throw), has been tried in C++ and is not safe.

+IMPORTANT: The reason why rust "somewhat" works today is because Rust's stdout is line buffered all the time.
+When that changes to be fully buffered, except to tty, that means even `println!()` panic semantics are totally useless, because nothing will be written until flush/close/drop.

 We want code to be correct and not let "errors pass silently".
 But we also don't want to worry about panics and double panics.
 Find a pragmatic solution to make the most code correct, fast, obvious, and predictable.